QED1224/Toontown-Resources/README.md

 ## Carryover

-"Carryover" damage only applied to version 2.0 cogs.
-Every time an instance of damage was done, the game checked to see if the cog was dead.
-Once the first layer was destroyed, any further instances of damage done would bleed through to the skelecog layer.
-For all calculation purposes, the game calculated the instances of damages in the order of gag damage (Red), `hpBonus` (Yellow) and then `kbBonus` (Orange).
+"Carryover" damage only applies to version 2.0 cogs.
+Every time an instance of damage is done, the game checks to see if the cog is dead.
+Once the first layer is destroyed, any further instances of damage bleed through to the skelecog layer.
+The game calculates the instances of damage in the order of gag damage (Red), `hpBonus` (Yellow) and then `kbBonus` (Orange).

 Suppose we have 3 toons use maxed Storm Clouds against a lured Level 12 The Big Cheese V2.0.